Carole is a farming enthusiast who grew up on a farm. She is also an article writer for hire.

 Nothing goes to waste with rabbits: the skin can be sold separately, the droppings and urine can be sold to other farmers as manure and the entire rabbit can be sold off as meat pieces.

-Value addition for poultry is in selling birds that have been slaughtered and cleaned.
+Value addition farming for poultry is in selling birds that have been slaughtered and cleaned.
 It may seem a lot of work but the returns increase significantly.
 Nowadays, there are machines that make the slaughtering process shorter, easier and therefore faster.
 The feathers do not go to waste as they can be sold to those who do stuffing.

 Sheep can also be slaughtered just like bulls and the meat separated well and packaged attractively.
 The heads, hooves and tripe are sold separately.
 The hides and fleece also have ready market.